-LMES has evaluated the adequacy of and compliance with OSRs, has established corresponding corrective actions, and is actively addressing those corrective actions.
+LMES has evaluated the adequacy of and compliance with OSRs, has established

 There is an audit path from OSR to verification of compliance.
 The OSR compliance evaluation performed by LMES should identify all nonconformances and corresponding corrective actors.
 The long-term corrective actions should be consistent with Recommendation 94-4.